 The emotional pain of a failed cycle

-We empathise with the fact that one of the most important aspects of this side of the planning is that there should be no hidden charges or unpleasant surprises.
-At IVI our pricing policy is to be clear, simple and transparent above all.
-To support this policy, we have designed specific packages depending on the treatment you need, where all necessary elements of the treatment are shown and a breakdown of the total cost is included.
+We understand the significant financial commitment our patients make to have IVF.
+We also understand that hidden charges can come as a very unpleasant surprise, and disrupt careful financial planning.
+At IVI, our pricing policy is clear, simple and above all, transparent.
+We have designed packages depending on the specific treatment you need.
+These contain all the necessary elements of your treatment, shown with a breakdown of the total cost.
 The only extras would be for additional treatments and these are clearly shown on our downloadable price list.

 What to expect on your first visit